bszonye/civ7-city-hall/README.md

-# City Hall 1.13.2
+# City Hall 2.0.0
 better city & town tools for Civilization VII

 ## improved production list and city details
 new and improved features:

+- City Overview tab with extra stats and clickable connections
+- compact production list and building breakdown
-- color-coded city views with buildings and adjacency bonuses
+- better city maps and overlays
 - unique quarter assistant
-- one-click repairs
-- compact production list and building breakdown
-- production list sorted by total yield, combat strength, and cost
-- building breakdown sorted by improvement and wonder names
-- a new City Overview tab showing demographics and connected settlements
+- improved controller interface

-## better map view
+## better city maps
 see your settlements clearly with gentle shading outside city limits and brighter colors for developed tiles: